apple patient

 Help after a traffic accident

-Now it has been revealed that the feature probably saved the life of an 87-year-old woman after a car accident.
+It has now been revealed that the feature likely saved the life of an 87-year-old woman after a car accident.
 As described by the local newspaper, Dotty White was involved in a car accident on her way home.
-Immediately after the collision, the 87-year-old could not reach her phone to call emergency services - this task was taken over by her Apple Watch.
-The smartwatch registered the accident as a serious fall and thus triggered the fall detection function to get help.
-"The watch notified the emergency services, my son in Florida and my daughter in Massachusetts as well as my other daughter in Maine," said White.
+Immediately after the collision, the 87-year-old was unable to reach her phone to call emergency services - this task was carried out by her Apple Watch.
+The smartwatch registered the accident as a serious fall and triggered the fall detection function to summon help.
+"The watch notified emergency services, my son in Florida, my daughter in Massachusetts, and my other daughter in Maine," said White.
 "So everyone knew something had happened and they knew where it happened."
-In the end, Dotty White suffered a few broken bones and shock as a result of the accident - but she is grateful for the help her Apple Watch provided.
+In the end, Dotty White suffered a few broken bones and shock as a result of the accident - but she is grateful for the help provided by her Apple Watch.
 "It's pretty nice just to have it on your wrist," the woman told the press.

 How to enable fall detection on Apple Watch Series 4